cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Hybrid KEM Generic Constructions {#generic-constructions}

-In this section, we define three constructions for hybrid KEMs:
+In this section, we define three generic constructions for hybrid KEMs:

 * HashEverything - A generic construction that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the